19jyun/adjust_reg/README.md

 - Hence, green/yellow area, along with the changed maximum width/height, should be adjusted (Same slider, but different max length and rate of change)

 Keyboard
-- Keymapping (Remapping) - completed
 - Disabling certain keys - Not started (probably add it to Keymapping?)
-- shortcuts - have to work on combinations and dynamic size for dropdown combobox (dynamic sizing for dropdown fixed)

 알트탭 고쳐야됨

 Battery discharge rate
-- Change polling rate - should be done in settings
+- Change polling rate - should be done in settings?

 Taskbar
 - Control transparency